FilippoBetello/VP_Project/README.md

 Project for the course Vision and Perception 2022 edition, Sapienza University of Rome.<br>

 ## 📜Short Description
 The goal of my project is to create realistic celebrity images using GANs.
 I used three GANs [DC Gan](https://arxiv.org/pdf/1511.06434.pdf), [Least Square GAN](https://arxiv.org/pdf/1611.04076.pdf) and [Relativistic GAN](https://arxiv.org/pdf/1807.00734.pdf).
-In order to understand their behavior under different condition, I performed training for 15 epochs and fixing batch size to 128. <br>
+In order to understand their behavior under different condition, I performed training for 15 epochs and fixing the batch size to 128. <br>
 In addition to that, I used three different optimizers [SGD](https://arxiv.org/pdf/1609.04747.pdf), [Adam](https://arxiv.org/pdf/1412.6980.pdf) and [AdaBound](https://arxiv.org/abs/1902.09843) with three different values for learning rate (0.01, 0.004, 0.0003).

 ### Dataset